 - Power Games has a relatively benign example, with the translation function of the characters' Devices being used to replace their names with that of their assumed identities while they are in hiding, to prevent them from accidentally divulging their real names.

 - Several Abbott and Costello films have Costello needed to impart some important information, usually that the movie's villain is nearby.
-However, while he mimes speaking the words, he's so scared that he literally cannot make any kind of audible sound.
+However, while he mimes speaking the words, he's so scared that he cannot make any kind of intelligible sound.

-- Perhaps the reverse of this trope, in the movie Liar Liar; not only does a birthday wish prevent Jim Carrey from telling lies, he also cannot withhold the truth (lying by omission) or even ask a question that he knows will be answered with a lie.
+- In the movie Liar Liar; not only does a birthday wish prevent Jim Carrey from telling lies, he also cannot withhold the truth (lying by omission) or even ask a question that he knows will be answered with a lie.

 - Or because he's halfway competent, given that the princess, whenever asked who cursed her, points at her "Aunt Taminella" while shouting "Tant Aminella!
 Tant Aminella!"
 Her father, on the other hand ...